lambchop4prez/network/provision/terraform/servonet/readme.md

 ## Current limitations

-The cloud-final modules aren't being run in cloud-init.
+~~The cloud-final modules aren't being run in cloud-init.
 This is because when the machine boots, the `cloud-final` service is in a "stopped" mode at boot.
 This configuration is used to setup the user, and most importantly to bootstrap k3s.
 In order to bootstrap the cluster, you need to run `rc-service cloud-final restart` for the modules to run.
-This could be provisioned over ssh, but for some reason ssh doesn't seem to be working either.
+This could be provisioned over ssh, but for some reason ssh doesn't seem to be working either.~~

+The reason behind this issue is the default inclusion of `tiny-cloud` in alpine.
+By removing the `tiny-cloud-alpine` package in the VM template, all of the cloud-init services trigger correctly.

 ## Features

 - [x] Server Init
 - [x] Highly Available Control plane
-- [ ] Virtual agent nodes
+- [x] Virtual agent nodes
 - [ ] Bare-metal agent node provisioning

 ## CloudInit